tytydraco/yessleep/out/The_ANTI_EMTB_Program.md

 I pulled in and parked.

-"*You have arrived at your destination.*"
+"*You have arrived at your destination*."

-I looked around half-expecting a construction crew, somehow capable of erecting a building in 20 minutes, to be loitering about.
+I looked around, craning my neck and half-expecting a construction crew, somehow capable of erecting a building in 20 minutes, to be loitering about.

-Headlights appeared in the rearview mirror as a pickup pulled into the lot.
+Headlights appeared in the rearview mirror.
+A pickup pulled into the lot.

-A middle-aged man with a trucker hat stepped out and casually walked through the entrance of the building.
+It was a middle-aged man with a trucker hat who stepped out and casually walked through the entrance of the building.

 Two minutes were left until 6.
 I unsatisfyingly attributed my inability in finding the place to the loud music I was playing on the ride.
-I forced the thought to the back of my brain as I exited the car.
+With that thought in the back of my brain, I exited the car.

-Walking up to the building I could make out a few more details in the dark.
+Walking up to the building I could make out its lack of details in the dark.
 No windows or design of any kind.
 Just the door with the light.

-I stepped inside, walked through a short hall and down a long set of stairs.
-At the bottom was another door where muffled voices leaked from.
+Inside was a short hallway leading to a stairway down.
+At the bottom was a door where muffled voices leaked from.

 I ran a hand through my hair, straightened my back and opened the door.

-Inside were four tables equidistant from each other with chairs circling each one.
+Four tables were spread out across the room.
+Chairs circled each one.
 Almost all of them were already filled.
 Near the front of the room, opposite of where I entered, was a desk and a black door.

 Looking to meet some new people, I found a spot at a table with three others.
 Once I settled, everyone introduced themselves.